wilbur20074925d/robo-adviser/ReadME.md

 $$w^* = \frac{\Sigma^{-1} \mu}{\sum |\Sigma^{-1} \mu|}$$

-If short selling is disallowed, all negative values in $ w^* $ are clipped to zero, and the remaining weights are normalized:
+If short selling is disallowed, all negative values in $w^*$ are clipped to zero, and the remaining weights are normalized:

 $$w^* = \frac{\max(0, \Sigma^{-1} \mu)}{\sum \max(0, \Sigma^{-1} \mu)}$$